hasElvin/messenger-svc/README.md

 ## 🧪 Sample Test Data

-On startup, the app inserts **10 sample messages** into the database so you can test endpoints right away.
+On startup, the app inserts **10 sample messages** into the database so you can test endpoints right away (please note that message sender will also auto-start handling new / pending messages)

 ---

 ## 📚 API Endpoints

+### 🔗 Interactive Documentation
+Test all endpoints using interactive Swagger UI: **[API Documentation](https://messenger-svc-gfsy.onrender.com/docs/index.html)**

+### Available Endpoints
 | Method | Endpoint     | Description                  |
 |--------|--------------|------------------------------|
 | GET    | `/ping`      | Health check                 |